 “Above all, don’t lie to yourself.
 The man who lies to himself and listens to his own lie comes to a point that he cannot distinguish the truth within him, or around him, and so loses all respect for himself and for others.
 And having no respect he ceases to love.”

 ― Fyodor Dostoyevsky, The Brothers Karamazov

 The ego loves to deceive because that is how it stays in control.
-The lies we tell ourselves every day about ourselves, what we are capable of, the nature of life itself and the evil nature of others (projections) will not dissipate until we are willing to go into the silence and become the observers of our own thoughts.
+The lies we tell ourselves every day about ourselves, what we are capable of, the nature of life itself, and the evil nature of others (projections) will not dissipate until we are willing to go into silence and become the observers of our own thoughts.
 This is a process and does not happen overnight.
-The observing Higher Mind has to be ever vigilant.
+It takes time and discipline.
+And once the ability to observe one’s thoughts has been learned, the observing Higher Mind has to be ever-vigilant.

-In the legal system in many countries, people are still made to place their hand on the Bible before giving testimony.
-This is a sort of self-check system which makes the witness have to face their own integrity levels because he is placing his hand on an item which represents that which is considered holy, pure and sacred.
+In the legal system in many countries, people place their hand on the Bible before giving testimony.
+This is a sort of self-check system which makes the witness face their own integrity levels because he is touching an item that represents that which is holy, pure, and sacred.

-Would that more of us would do that, at least inwardly, before we speak because even those of us who only speak ‘innocent’ white lies or exaggerate the truth, create icky energy to be around and hold ourselves back from truly being who we are… And who we truly are is always so much better than the mask or persona we create with our lies.
+Would that more of us would do that, at least inwardly, before we speak.
+Because even those of us who use ‘white lies’ or exaggerate the truth, create icky energy to be around and hold ourselves back from truly being who we are… And who we truly are is always so much better than the mask or persona we create with our lies.

 “Reality denied comes back to haunt.”

 ― Philip K. Dick